TrellixVulnTeam/swahilipython_SCMU/Doc/library/venv.rst

 .. _venv-def:

-.. note:: A virtual environment is a Python environment such that the Python interpreter, libraries and scripts installed into it are isolated from those installed in other virtual environments, and (by default) any libraries installed in a "system" Python, i.e., one which is installed as part of your operating system.
+.. note:: A virtual environment is a Python environment such that the Python interpreter, libraries and scripts installed into it are isolated kutoka those installed in other virtual environments, and (by default) any libraries installed in a "system" Python, i.e., one which is installed as part of your operating system.